capfina/protocol/README.md

 ### Trading

 Receives orders from clients.
-These can be of three types: new position, add margin, or position close.
+These can be of two types: new position or position close.

 ### Queue